Improving and Learning

 - Anonymous complaints

 - Complaints made more than six months from the event on which the complaint is based

 - Complaints about the content of our policies, unless maladministration or misconduct is alleged

-- Complaints considered to be aggressive or abusive
+- Complaints which are aggressive or abusive

 How to make a complaint

 Complaints should be addressed by email to firstname.lastname@example.org.

 - your name and membership number (if applicable)